ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 As explained in the [known-limits](Known limits) guide, the default subnet ranges for our private networks won't work with OVHcloud Managed Kubernetes, as the ranges `10.2.0.0/16` and `10.3.0.0/16` are reserved to internal Managed Kubernetes use.

-Once we have created a vRack, we need to create two different Private Networks enabled at least on GRA5 region.
+Once we have created a vRack, we need to create two different Private Networks enabled at least on the region of our cluster (GRA5 in our example).
 The private networks created via OVHcloud Manager have by-default ranges, that can't be easily modified.
 We are thus creating the private networks using the [OVHcloud API](https://api.ovh.com/).

 For this example we are creating two private networks, `priv-net-01` & `priv-net-02`, with DHCP subnets with ranges of `10.0.1.0/24` et `10.0.2.0/24`.